LETS START FROM THE BOTTOM OF GODS OWN COUNTRY......

 KANYAKUMARI

-Kanyakumari About this sound pronunciation , also known as Kanniyakumari, formerly known as Cape Comorin, is a town in Kanyakumari District in the state of Tamil Nadu in India.
+Kanyakumari pronunciation (help·info), also known as Kanniyakumari, formerly known as Cape Comorin, is a town in Kanyakumari District in the state of Tamil Nadu in India.
 The name comes from the Devi Kanya Kumari Temple in the region.
 It is the southernmost tip of peninsular India.
 Kanyakumari town is the southern tip of the Cardamom Hills, an extension of the Western Ghats range.
 The nearest town is Nagercoil, the administrative headquarters of Kanyakumari District, 22 km (14 mi) away.
 Kanyakumari has been a town since Sangam period and is a popular tourist destination.

 Padmanabhapuram Palace